🔄

 What to Look For

-• Open-Mesh Designs: Allow rain and snow to fall through, preventing buildup.
+• Open-Mesh Designs: These allow rain, slush, and snow to fall through the surface, preventing the dangerous buildup of ice.

-• Ribbed Textures: Provide multi-directional grip for power chairs.
+• Raised Ribbed Textures: Provide multi-directional grip specifically for power chairs.

 2. Choosing the Right Ramp for the Location

 Not all ramps are created equal.
-A ramp for a 2-inch threshold might be dangerous when applied to a 10-inch vehicle step.
-It is vital to match the ramp length to the vertical rise.
+Using a short ramp for a high rise creates a steep, dangerous angle.
+It is vital to match the ramp length to the vertical rise to maintain a safe center of gravity.

 3. How to Properly Secure a Portable Ramp

 A ramp that shifts while in use is a recipe for disaster.
-Whether on a porch or a vehicle, follow these securing protocols:
+Whether you are using it for a vehicle or a doorway, follow these securing protocols:

-• Transition Plates: Ensure the top "lip" extends fully onto the flat landing surface.
+• Transition Plates: Ensure the top "lip" or transition plate extends fully onto the flat landing surface (the porch or vehicle floor).

-• Security Pins: Use clevis pins to anchor the ramp into wood or concrete to prevent "kickback."
+• Security Pins: Most portable ramps include holes for clevis pins.
+Use these to anchor the ramp into wood or concrete to prevent "kickback" when a power chair accelerates.

-• Safety Straps: When using a vehicle ramp, always use straps to anchor the ramp to the bumper or floor tie-downs.
+• Safety Straps: When using a vehicle ramp, always use the included safety straps to anchor the ramp to the bumper or floor tie-downs.

 4. Weather Management: Rain, Ice, and Snow

-Aluminum is the gold standard because it won't warp, but it still requires winter maintenance to remain slip-free.
+Aluminum is the gold standard because it won't warp or rust, but it still requires seasonal maintenance to remain slip-free.

-• Avoid Rock Salt: Do not use heavy salt on aluminum; it causes pitting.
-Use magnesium chloride instead.
+• Avoid Traditional Rock Salt: Do not use heavy rock salt on aluminum; it causes chemical pitting and structural weakness over time.
+Use magnesium chloride or calcium chloride instead.

 • Clear Debris: Wet leaves are surprisingly slippery.
-Sweep your ramp daily in the fall.
+Sweep your ramp daily in the fall to ensure tires maintain direct contact with the traction surface.

 5. The Daily Safety Checklist